naqvitalha/CalendarDemo/README.md

 ## The bad
 - CalenderView scroll is not that good, data provider needs to have a valid rowHasChanged method.
-- Forgot to add calender offset adjustment for CalenderView, simply slipped my mind.
+- Forgot to add calendar offset adjustment for CalenderView, simply slipped my mind.
 - Didn't get time to add unit tests and proptype definitions.

 ## About Dev
-Talha Naqvi is a Senior Software Development Engineer at Flipkart, correcting leading the cross platform team.
+Talha Naqvi is a Senior Software Development Engineer at Flipkart, currently leading the cross platform team.